 7th House: Here our sense that our needs are rendered insignificant by our marriage or life-partner, or even a business partner come to the fore.
 We may also feel that we suffer inordinately at the hands of those with whom we are competing for position, or those with whom we are openly opposed in some way.
-I understand this position very well as I have Chiron within a few minutes of the descendant, thus I cannot say too comfortably into which of the 6th or 7th house he falls, but I do know that if I declare “enemy!” then it usually signals a bitter feud indeed such that I have learned to try and be friends with even the most obnoxious types.
 The pain of Chiron then is configured into those very close relationships but here, our problem is not that we feel a need to give ourselves up, as with Pisces, it is almost the opposite, we feel as if we are already meaningless within the relationship and now our challenge is to find a means of creating some awareness of our significance.
 As ever with Chiron, there is some measure of bad childhood programming involved and we may have subsumed the lesson of an overly selfish parent with Chiron in Aries here.
 Winston Churchill had this placement and his mother was a renowned socialite and was estimated to have slept with considerably more than 1000 men in her life: it is therefore easy to see how Churchill may have learned that the male counterpart in a close relationship might be essentially valueless, there is no indication that his own marriage was particularly difficult however, although Churchill was known to spend many of his nights alone in the grip of his ‘black dog’, a depression with which he struggled for all of his adult life.
 Rock Hudson, by contrast, who shared this placement, was as an actor cast into archetypical romantic leading roles but speculation about his private life and sexual orientation led him to marry his agent’s secretary Phyllis Gates: the marriage lasted three years and it was only after her death that it was revealed by close friends that Phyllis was a lesbian who had only married Hudson for his money.
 While this is an extreme case, it encapsulates many of the themes of difficulty, pain and secret sensitivity associated with Chiron in Libra’s house.

 8th House: Here is a difficult placement for Chiron with a double Martian influence (Aries on Scorpio) and it creates a real power-vacuum in the native; an inability to sexually transform may be evident, and impotence, frigidity, lack of meaning in intimate relationships are all possible as well.
 Alternately, sexual infidelity may be a theme in close relationships and this may itself create financial dependencies as a result through divorce settlements, alimony and attendant loss of homes and status.
 Consider the example of Hugh Hefner, founder and editor of Playboy magazine: (this from Wikipedia).
 “Before [Hefner’s and first wife Mildred Williams’] wedding, Mildred told Hefner that she had had an affair; he has called the admission “the most devastating moment of [his] life.”
 A 2006 profile of Hefner revealed she allowed him to have sex with other women, out of guilt for her infidelity and the hopes that it would preserve their failing marriage.
 Mildred and Hugh divorced after ten years of marriage in 1959.
 After his first marriage, Hefner’s self-promoted public persona became that of womaniser and party animal.
 He has said that during some years, he was “‘involved’ with maybe eleven out of twelve months worth of Playmates.”
 Hefner has had sustained relationships with Donna Michelle, Marilyn Cole, Lillian Muller, Patti McGuire, Shannon Tweed, and Brande Roderick, all of whom were chosen “Playmate of the Year.”
 Others include Barbi Benton, Karen Christy, ex-Sunday school teacher Sondra Theodore, and actress Carrie Leigh, who filed a $35 million alimony suit against him.
 Benton, who dated him for 8 years, remains a fixture in Hefner’s life and a regular visitor to the Playboy Mansion, which she found for him.
 In 1971, Hefner has acknowledged, he experimented in bisexuality.”
 The tragedy here is that Hefner lives in a way that many unevolved men would posit as the dream-life and yet the level of difficulty and pain surrounding sexual issues for Hefner are quite clearly overwhelming, provoked no-doubt by that initial admission of infidelity by his first wife and it was this factor which created his sense of sexual worthlessness which he has compulsively attempted to redress with a series of grotesque and emotionally empty liaisons ever since.
 The Scorpio influence of Chiron in the 8th may also manifest in alcohol or drug issues (Betty Ford).
 Many celibates and abstainers have this placement of Chiron.